galmyk/nidgen/README.md

-military unrest in the middle east, internal political and social conflicts, frequent power outages (which certainly affect BTSes) and various other reasons, I often encounter frequent internet outages or instability (several times a day and for hours a day in total).
+military unrest in the middle east, internal political and social conflicts, frequent power outages (which certainly affect BTSes) and various other reasons, I often encounter frequent internet outages or instabilities (several times a day and for hours a day in total).

 Nowadays, a fast and high quality network connection is our inalienable right.
 All people need it for everyday life, let alone people like me